japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-DataSource.md

 sourceInfo: SourceInfo
 ----

-Metadata of a <<spark-sql-streaming-Source.md#, Source>> with the alias (short name), the schema, and optional partitioning columns
+Metadata of a [Source](Source.md) with the alias (short name), the schema, and optional partitioning columns

 `sourceInfo` is a lazy value and so initialized once (the very first time) when accessed.